melkerton/postgrest-crud-dart/README.md

 client.recall()
 ```

 The secondary reason for this package is to abstract the conversion process between concrete class and json representation.
-While `Postgrest Dart` provides something similar to this via a `withConverter` method I wanted something that was more transparent and contained paging related information.
+While `Postgrest Dart` provides something similar to this via a `withConverter` method I wanted something that was more transparent and contained additional paging related information.

 ### Roadmap

--   Complete the `Query` system.
+-   Implement a `Type` check for filters.
+-   Support for RPC commands.
--   Add support for RPC commands.
+-   Add support for Compound query operations e.g. (and=(a=b,or=(c=d)))
+-   Add flexible logging facility.
+-   Review bearerToken implementation, possibly add an auth method to Connection.
+-   Review character encoding handling for Query.

 ## Setup